LearAdini/JavaScript-Loops-and-BinaryGap/README.md

 thereYet(y);
 ```

 ## Get The Longest Binary Gap of a Certain Value
-> In this ex I need to find the longest binary gap of a given number,
+> In this exercise I need to find the longest binary gap of a given number,
 >
 > Finding the binary gap meaning I need to find the most zero values between two 1's and return the longest binary gap of a certain value.
 >